What is Pilates?

 Pilates is a mind/body type of exercise as you must use your mind through breath to accomplish control.
-Ahead of his time, Pilates’ original exercise “Contrology” correlated to the use of the mind to control the muscles of the body with the focus on the abdominal muscles and postural muscles in order to balance the body and maintain support for the spine.
+Ahead of his time, Pilates’ exercises correlated the use of the mind to control the muscles of the body.
+He accomplished this by focusing on the abdominal muscles and postural muscles in order to balance the body and maintain support the spine.

 Pilates exercise focuses on awareness of breath and uses breath to connect mind to body.

 Joseph Pilates immigrated to the US around 1925 where he founded a studio in NYC with his wife Clara, and taught students well into the 1960’s.

 Since his death new research on sports science and rehabilitation has emerged giving rise to what we call contemporary Pilates.
 New schools, such as STOTT PILATES®, have preserved the original Pilates exercises while incorporating the most up-to-date research in health and fitness, making it safer and more available to a wider audience.